 No doubt the most famous of avenues, the "Champs" is swanky, with pockets of accessibility (read: fast-food restaurants).
 It's not the most culturally interesting place in Paris, granted, but on a first trip especially, a stroll here is part of the experience.

-As with Day 1, you have two options here: either stay in the area for dinner at one of the area's iconic brasseries or gourmet restaurants, or go enjoy your evening meal in the area of your choice.
-This list offers a good choice of restaurants around the Champs-Elysées.
+As with Day 1, you have two options here: Either stay in the area for dinner at one of the area's iconic brasseries or gourmet restaurants or go enjoy your evening meal in the area of your choice.
 Remember, the area is pricey, and tourist traps are endemic in the area, so choose carefully to avoid throwing away copious amounts of cash on a terrible meal.

 Day 3, Early Morning: The Canal St-Martin

-Congrats-- you've made it to Day 3.
-Assuming your feet aren't too raw, a last day of exploring the city awaits you; this time the tour takes you into relatively off-the-beaten path areas and places, to help you get a sense of how most Parisians (young and/or with average incomes) live.
+Congrats-- you've made it to day three!
+Assuming your feet aren't too raw, the last day of exploring the city awaits you; this time the tour takes you into relatively off-the-beaten-path areas and places, to help you get a sense of how most Parisians (young and/or with average incomes) live.
 The end of the day finishes the tour on a more traditional touristic note, though, with an evening in Montmartre.

 Exploring the Canal Area

-This is your last day, so take it easy... and enjoy a nice, leisurely stroll along the canal's north and south sides, perhaps stopping for breakfast or coffee somewhere (the options are numerous, so just stumbling on something great is a strong possibility).
+This is your last day, so take it easy and enjoy a nice, leisurely stroll along the canal's north and south sides, perhaps stopping for breakfast or coffee somewhere (the options are numerous, so just stumbling on something great is a strong possibility).
 Peruse the area's boutiques, and get a few photos on and from the distinctive bridges.
-For ideas on what to see, do, eat and drink in the area, consult our complete guide here.

 Day 3, Late Morning: See Metropolitan Belleville & Père-Lachaise Cemetery